dusk-gg/dusk/docs/blog/2024-12-05-7-ai-games-in-7-days.md

 We've just added AI to the Rune SDK so that your games can now make use of generative AI responses.
 To really dog-food this, I decided to build out some AI games to explore what novel fun gameplay could be achieved using LLMs.
 So I set myself a challenge.
 Can I build 7 unique multiplayer AI games in 7 days?

-Here's what happened, the MIT licensed source code and what I learnt during the process.
+Here's what happened, the MIT-licensed source code and what I learnt during the process.
 I've recorded a little video playing all the games so you can get a quick feel for what they're like.

 \<video\>